Brooks Curry: 2023 Southeastern Conference Championships

 Curry contributed a time of 18.34 seconds for the freestyle leg of the 4×50-yard medley relay on day one of the 2023 Southeastern Conference Championships in February, though the LSU relay team was disqualified for an early start by the breaststroke swimmer.
 The following day, his split time of 18.56 seconds for the second leg of the 4×50-yard freestyle relay, helped achieve a time of 1:17.86 and overall placing of ninth.
 Later in the same session, he placed sixth in the 50-yard freestyle with a time of 18.99 seconds, which was 1.06 seconds behind first-place finisher Jordan Crooks of the Tennessee Volunteers.
 With a time of 1:33.15 in the final of the 200-yard freestyle on the third evening, he placed fifth.
 It marked his fastest time in the NCAA season for the 200-yard freestyle.
 In his third relay event, and fifth event overall, he helped place sixth in the 4×100-yard medley relay with a time of 3:07.02 in the final on day four.
 Concluding his individual events with the 100-yard freestyle on day five of five, he placed fifth with a time of 41.88 seconds.
 For the 4×100-yard freestyle relay, he helped place eighth with a final time of 2:52.23.

+2023 NCAA Championships

+Day two of the 2023 NCAA Division I Championships, held in Minneapolis in March, Curry placed fourth in the 50-yard freestyle in a time of 18.76 seconds, finishing 0.09 seconds behind bronze medalist Björn Seeliger of the California Golden Bears.
+The third day, he went out in a 1:31.94 in the preliminaries of the 200-yard freestyle, qualified for the final, and improved upon his placing from sixth at the 2022 NCAA Division I Championships to fourth in the final with a personal best time of 1:31.30, which set a new men's LSU Tigers swim program record in the event.
+For his third and final event, the 100-yard freestyle on day four, he placed fifth in the evening finals session with a time of 41.03 seconds.